 Generally, the controllers and views are written simultaneously.
 To study the code you'll probably want to look at the partial view and corresponding controller at the same time.

 The offline partial views are located in the web-app/angular-views/topic/ directory.
 In general, they mirror the online topic views in grails-app/views/topic/ directory.
-Any g-tags (grails provided tags) are replaced with corresponding ng-tags (AngularJS provided tags).
+Any g-tags (grails provided tags) are generally replaced with corresponding ng-tags (AngularJS provided tags).

 The controllers are defined in the topic.js file.
 Each controller is created using a factory, a function called controller.
 Each controller factory call specifies the name of the controller, array of dependences and an anomalous function that defines any action of the controller.
-In myPhotos the controller names mirror the view that they are associated with.
+In ngPhotos the controller names mirror the view that they are associated with.

 index.html and indexController